 The second question concerns how the Commission is to "approve the self-direct amount," as the Commission does not traditionally "approve" a compliance filing.
 Instead, a compliance filing is simply made to ensure compliance with a prior Commission directive; but unless prompted by a reopening or motion, no Commission action is required.
-Here, the IPA believes it can best manage the tension between Commission approval and the form of a compliance filing by a) engaging stakeholders in a comment process on the self-direct crediting rate prior to making its compliance filing, b) making its compliance filing early enough to allow for any parties to challenge that filing through petition to the Commission, and c) proposing that should no party successfully contest the filing, it shall be deemed "approve[d]" by the Commission.
+Here, the IPA believes it can best manage the tension between Commission approval and the form of a compliance filing by a) engaging stakeholders in a comment process on the self-direct crediting rate prior to making its compliance filing and b) making its compliance filing early enough to allow for any parties to challenge that filing through petition to the Commission.
+Further, under the Commission's Order in Docket No. 22-0231, the Commission must take an overt action every year to approve the self-direct credits, in the same manner as the Commission approves benchmarks utilized for competitive procurements.
+Thus, after the IPA's compliance filing and after allowing sufficient time for parties to contest that filing, the Commission shall place on its agenda a vote to approve the self-direct credit.

 The third question concerns timing: while the Commission must approve a self-direct crediting amount by June 1 - the start of a delivery year - the Agency understands that this amount must be known to Illinois electric utilities well before June 1 for application within the delivery year beginning June 1.
-The Agency has proposed a schedule for the first year of the self-direct program later in this Chapter and is interested in feedback on whether that schedule may accommodate the utilities' bill crediting calculation needs.
+The Agency has proposed a schedule for the first year of the self-direct program later in this Chapter and hopes that schedule may accommodate the utilities' bill crediting calculation needs.

-For the substance of the compliance filing, the Agency will include, at minimum, the following: anticipated costs of utility-scale REC delivery contracts by delivery year in which that contract was entered into, including the anticipated volumes of REC deliveries from those projects and aggregated assumptions about price (mindful of the confidentiality of individual bid prices) and a narrative explanation of how and why those calculations were made, as well as the self-direct credit applicable to customers based on year of successful application expressed as a per kilowatt-hour value.
+For the substance of the compliance filing, the Agency will include, at minimum, the following: actual or anticipated costs of utility-scale REC delivery contracts by delivery year for the three years utilized for the rolling average, including the anticipated volumes of REC deliveries from those projects and aggregated assumptions about price (mindful of the confidentiality of individual bid prices) and a narrative explanation of how and why those calculations were made, as well as the self-direct credit applicable to all customers expressed as a per kilowatt-hour value.
+As the self-direct program confers a benefit onto a large energy customer that is not otherwise available to other customers, the compliance filing may also include an identification of participating customers and renewable energy projects.